-- Poor oral hygiene: By brushing and flossing daily and scheduling regular dental cleanings and exams, you can prevent gum disease.
-Patients are more likely to develop gum disease if they don’t maintain their oral health at home or do not visit the dentist regularly.
+- Poor oral hygiene: You can prevent gum disease by brushing and flossing daily and scheduling regular dental cleanings and exams.
+Patients are more likely to develop gum disease if they don’t maintain their oral health or do not visit the dentist regularly.

 - Smoking and tobacco products: Smoking or using tobacco products can prevent your body from effectively fighting off potential gum infections.
 It also negatively impacts the immune system.

 - Dry mouth: If you have dry mouth, you do not produce enough saliva.
-Patients with dry mouth are more prone to gum infection as saliva washes away bacteria.
+Patients with dry mouth are more prone to gum infection because saliva washes away bacteria.

 Treatments for Gum Disease

 There are a variety of common treatments we may recommend to treat gingivitis and periodontitis.

 - Antibacterial Rinses: Antibacterial rinses are best for patients in the early stages of gum disease.
 These rinses can stop the spread of infection and stop gum inflammation and irritation.